lenninrodriguez-vandal/lenninssports/README.md

 - Implement 'users' so that others can save their favorite teams.
 - Improve styling and user experience with additional frontend libraries.
 - Going to add Kafka at some point to pull in comments from the related sport teams' subreddits using the Reddit API and determine the sentiment of the comments.
 Want to see if there is a correlation between team performance and the kind of comments reddit users are posting.
+- Introduce OpenAI so that it can summarize each team's last couple of games and display a paragraph under each team.

 ## 🤝 Contributing
 Pull requests are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.